 12. Hina Arare (Sweet Rice Crispy)

 On Hinamatsuri, kids enjoy eating these rice crispy snacks called Hina Arare.
 The rice crackers are coated with sugar but it’s not too sweet and has a nice crisp texture.
 You can purchase these colorful treats in Japanese grocery stores.

-We hope you enjoy these Hinamatsuri menu I put together.
-Happy Hinamatsuri! 🎎
+I hope you enjoy these Hinamatsuri or Girls’ Day recipe menus we’ve put together.
+Happy Hinamatsuri!